-Sugar: Total usable production of white sugar obtained from domestically produced sugar beet; up to 2003, estimated by multiplying the volume of sugar beet domestically produced by the sugar extraction rate from sugar beet (this rate specific to each year and varying between 0.13 and 0.11 in 1986-2003); as of 2004, direct data on domestic sugar production reported by Rosstat.
+Sugar: Total usable production of white sugar obtained from domestically produced sugar beet; up to 2003, estimated by multiplying the volume of sugar beet domestically produced by the sugar extraction rate from sugar beet (this rate specific to each year and varying between 0.13 and 0.11 in 1986-2003); as of 2004, direct data on domestic sugar production reported by the Federal Service for State Statistics of the Russian Federation (Rosstat).

-Sugar: Annual average of sugar beet prices at farm gate received by producers of all types (agricultural enterprises, individual farms and household producers), through all marketing channels, converted into white sugar equivalent by dividing sugar beet price by the sugar extraction rate from sugar beet which varies by year [1].
+Sugar: Annual average of sugar beet prices at farm gate received by producers of all types (agricultural enterprises, individual farms and household producers), through all marketing channels, converted into white sugar equivalent by dividing sugar beet price by the sugar extraction rate from sugar beet which varies by year.